Alan-Murphy91/crime-in-vancouver/README.md

 Thanks to the combination of these three libraries I was able to segregate the available JSON data and construct the graphs and charts displayed on the dashboard.
 A problem I had initially was that my CSV file did not contain a headline column for date, as such I was left wanting of a timestamp for my timeline barchart.
-To resolve this I used a forEach function to catch the day, month and year in a column and convert the individual integers into a string which I was then able to parse into a string using d3's parse function.
+To resolve this I used a forEach function to catch the day, month and year in a column and convert the individual integers into a string which I was then able to parse into a timestamp using d3's parse function.
 Aside from this I have just used standard DC/D3 code practice to display the data.
 Another problem I encountered was exceeding the maximum call stack size when declaring the data dims with my crossfilter object.
 I understand that this was happening due to my code calling a recursive function which could never find a satisfiable base case.
 To fix this, I used ternary conditional operators on all my dim variables to ensure that if the data was empty and the type was a string it would return an empty string and if the type was a number it would return zero.